outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - even number x even number can produce even number
                   - 4 x 4, 4 x 6, 4 x 8, etc
               - apply reduction tests (what could not be the solution)
                 - apply tests to inputs
+                  - inputs must be spaced according to the output number
+                    - adjacent numbers are unlikely to produce the output number (as a multiplied pair) for an increasing output number
+                  - structures of inequality (not equal to solution)
+                    - too large
+                    - too small
+                    - not even
+                  - identify threshold structures (values) of input structures (values, value pairs) that would produce one of these inequalities
-                  - inputs are filtered out if they would produce an output that was too large to be 28
+                    - filter out inputs if they would produce an output that was too large to be 28
                       - 28 is quite a small number so pairs of numbers above a threshold value (3 x anything above 9, etc)
                       - some pairs are clearly too big to produce 28, without checking the product
                         - 11 x 12 is clearly too big, so can be removed from list of possible pairs

   - concept of attention in structures
     - mixed interim high-variation & high-similarity structures tend to maximize attention